Huskynarr/gardenpiratez/content/services/gaming-analyses.md

 heroBackground: 'images/service1.jpg'
 ---

-Analyses of our special databases give us and them a deep insight into the current industry.
-The analysis also gives us a glimpse of where the future will take us.
+Our special database analyses provide us and you with in-depth insights into the current industry landscape.
+The analysis also allows us to look into the future and see where the market is heading.

-- Market Report
+- Market report
-- Ingame Analyse
+- In-game analysis

 ## Market Report

-A market analysis is often only quantitative and not qualitative.
-With the extended reports you can check a comparison with competitors in more detail.
+A market analysis is often purely quantitative and not qualitative.
+However, with our advanced reports, you can make a more detailed comparison with competitors.
+Our market reports take into account both quantitative and qualitative aspects and provide you with a comprehensive understanding of the market, trends and your position compared to your competitors.

-## Ingame Analyse
+## In-game analysis

-An in-game analysis can be very time-consuming.
-Every interaction of a player must be tracked and analyzed for this.
-The developers can see whether certain features are used frequently, can be helpful in troubleshooting and can also show the management sales hits more precisely.
+In-game analysis can be very time-consuming, as every player interaction must be captured and analyzed.
+Thanks to our comprehensive in-game analytics, developers can determine if certain features are used frequently, what bug fixes are needed, and which best sellers can be identified more accurately.
+Our in-game analytics save time and resources by providing detailed information about user behavior, game content popularity, and potential improvements that can contribute to an optimized player experience and a successful product.